 1. Keep Paying Your Bills on Time

 Moving back in with your parents might shrink the number of bills you have in your name, but you still need to make sure you pay all your bills on time.
-Payment history is a major component of your credit, and a single late payment can do a lot of damage to your credit score.
+Payment history is a major component of your credit, and a single late payment can damage to your credit score.
 Continue to pay your bills by the due date, and don’t blow off that last electric bill from your old apartment – make sure all of your accounts are paid.

 2. Get a Credit Card